ccorcos/meteor-any-db/README.md

 **Latency Compensation**

-The subscription object is actually an observer of the DDP messages.
-This it has the following methods: `addedBefore`, `movedBefore`, `changed`, `removed`.
+The subscription object is actually an observer of the DDP messages with the following methods: `addedBefore`, `movedBefore`, `changed`, `removed`.
 Using these methods, we can optimistically add changes to our subscription before waiting for a round trip from the server.
 However, these changes may get rejected by the server, so we also need an "undo" function which will undo these optimistic changes when the true results come back from the server.

-- `sub.addUndo(id, func)`: a function that will be called when the next DDP msg is received for a document matching the `id`.
+- `sub.addUndo(id, func)`: Calls a function `func` when the next DDP msg is received for a document matching the `id`.
 This is used to undo optimistic changes to the UI.

 **Example**